 See below for criteria & funding priorities.

-Lincoln County we are waiting to hear if Lincoln County will be awarded funds through the Oregon Set-Aside Funds.
-Agencies will be notified through email notification once the official award announcement is received.
+Lincoln County we are awaiting notification from the Oregon, State-Set-Aside Committe for the Lincoln County award.
+Partner agencies will be notified through email notification once the official award announcement is received.

 Selection & Criteria